Azurewarth/gluttonousSnake/README.md

 # gluttonousSnake

+# version:2.0

+# move problem solve

-# version:1.0, awkward move wait to solve.
+# the problem of control of direction wait to solve

-#